How do we apply?

 What about separated, divorced, or never-married parents?

-Charlotte Academy considers the income and assets of any adult who plays a significant role in a student’s life.
+Charlotte Preparatory School considers the income and assets of any adult who plays a significant role in a student’s life.
 All adults (mothers, fathers, step parents, guardians, etc.) are required to submit all forms to FAST.

 Will my application for Financial Assistance affect child’s chances for admission?

-No. Charlotte Academy maintains a need-blind admissions policy; that is, students are admitted on the basis of individual merit, not on the basis of ability to pay.
+No. Charlotte Preparatory School maintains a need-blind admissions policy; that is, students are admitted on the basis of individual merit, not on the basis of ability to pay.

 Are any other sources of Financial Assistance available?

-Charlotte Academy encourages families meeting lower family income levels to apply for the state corporate tax credit scholarship program called Step-Up for Students*.
-Visit www.stepupforstudents.org to learn more, or inquire at Charlotte Academy.
+Charlotte Prep encourages families meeting lower family income levels to apply for the state corporate tax credit scholarship program called Step-Up for Students*.
+Visit www.stepupforstudents.org to learn more, or inquire at Charlotte Preparatory School.

-*All prospective new students must follow the Charlotte Academy Admission Procedure.
+*All prospective new students must follow the Charlotte Preparatory School Admission Procedure.
 Qualifying for a scholarship does not guarantee admission.
 Parents/Guardians are responsible for determining their student’s eligibility and applying for scholarships.